Who doesn’t love an easy cookie recipe?

-The nice thing about these cookies is that they start with a brownie mix, making them quick and easy to make.
+The nice thing about these cookies is that they start with a brownie mix, making them quick and easy to bake.

-As you’ll see in the video below, the batter is thick, but the cookie is soft and decadent and delish!
+As you’ll see in the video above, the batter is thick, but the cookie is soft and decadent and delish!

 Brownie Chip Cookies